acidjazz/tv-toast/readme.md

 ## Quick Setup
-1. Add `nuxt-tv-toast` dependency to your project
+1. Add the `nuxt-tv-toast` dependency to your Nuxt.js project
 ```bash
 # Using npm
 npm install nuxt-tv-toast
 # Using yarn
 yarn add nuxt-tv-toast
 ```

 2. Add `nuxt-tv-toast` to the `modules` section of `nuxt.concifg.js`
 ```js
 {